Chapter 9: Relief

 “There is more than a little truth to that,” Jon agreed.
 “But how do we reverse it?”

 “I am not sure this drink will catch on in Freislicht.”
-Jon’than shook his head, enjoying the bitter brew.
-“Perhaps, the journey toward redemption must start with the Writings.
-Your bookshops sell complete copies of them.
-Could I buy some to distribute on my return?”
+Jonathan shook his head, sipping the bitter brew.
+“Perhaps, the journey toward redemption must start with the Writings.”